 5.NBT.7c Divide whole numbers by decimals and decimals by whole numbers (whole numbers through the tens place and decimals less than one through the hundredths place using numbers whose division can be readily modeled).

-5.NF.A Use equivalent fractions as a strategy to add and subtract fractions.
+Use equivalent fractions as a strategy to add and subtract fractions.
 (Fractions need not be simplified).

 5.NF.1 Add and subtract fractions with unlike denominators (including mixed numbers and fractions greater than 1) by replacing given fractions with equivalent fractions in such a way as to produce an equivalent sum or difference of fractions with like denominators.